Turner drives in winning run, Nationals beat Marlins 3-2

+WASHINGTON (AP) — Patrick Corbin wanted to pitch one day after the death of his close friend.
+In doing so he honored Tyler Skaggs and lifted his Washington Nationals teammates.

-WASHINGTON (AP) — Patrick Corbin pitched seven strong innings on an emotional night, Trea Turner doubled home the winning run in the ninth and the Washington Nationals beat the Miami Marlins 3-2 on Tuesday night.
+Corbin pitched seven strong innings on an emotional night, Trea Turner doubled home the winning run in the ninth and the Nationals beat the Miami Marlins 3-2 on Tuesday.

+“Yea, it’s been hard.
+I’ve just been thinking of Tyler, his wife Carli, his family.
+You can’t believe he’s gone,” an emotional Corbin said after the game.

+Skaggs was one of Corbin’s groomsmen at his wedding in the offseason.
+Corbin wore Skaggs No. 45 rather than his own No. 46 and declined manager Dave Martinez’s offer to push back his start.

+“I think when you have a loss you want to keep things as normal as you can.
+You just try to go out there and do what you have to do,” Corbin said.
+“I saw the Angels played today so, I don’t know, I think it’s best to go out there and play the game of baseball.”

+Corbin did that and allowed a run on six hits and struck out seven without a walk, even coming back after a 76-minute rain delay in the third inning and leaving with a 2-1 lead.

-Yan Gomes reached on an error by third baseman Neil Walker with one out in the ninth.
-With two outs, Turner doubled to the gap in right center off Jose Quijada (0-2) and Gomes raced all the way home.
+With the scored tied 2-2, catcher Yan Gomes reached on an error by third baseman Neil Walker with one out in the ninth.
+With two outs, Turner doubled to the gap in right center on a 3-2 pitch off Jose Quijada (0-2) and Gomes raced all the way home.

-A former teammate and close friend of Tyler Skaggs, Corbin wore Skaggs No. 45 rather than his own No. 46.
-He allowed a run on six hits and struck out seven without a walk.

 Corbin gave up singles to the first three Marlins hitters but settled in, scattering three singles over his final six innings.

+“Looked like early on we were going to be able to get to Corbin a little bit and then he kind of just slammed the door right there,” Marlins manager Don Mattingly said.

 It is the third straight game he has pitched seven innings and allowed one run with at least seven strikeouts.

 The Marlins tied it off Wander Suero in the eighth when Cesar Puello led off with a double and later scored on a sacrifice fly by Miguel Rojas, who had three hits.